amar-r/WASP/README.md

 - **Windows Server 2016/2019/2022** (tested on Windows Server 2022)
 - **PowerShell 5.1 or later**
 - **Administrator privileges** (recommended for best results)
+- **Official CIS Excel Benchmark File** (must be downloaded separately from the Center for Internet Security)
 - **CIS Excel to JSON Converter** (included in `tools/` directory)

 ## 🛠️ Installation